Publication Ethics and Malpractice Statement

 Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
 Review and professional publication articles should also be accurate and objective, and editorial ‘opinion’ works should be clearly identified as such.

 Authors may be asked to provide the raw data in connection with a paper for editorial review, and should in any event be prepared to retain such data for a reasonable time after publication.

-On Plagiarism and Retraction:
+On Plagiarism and Retraction of Manuscript:

 The authors of Bioscience Biotechnology Research Communications should strictly ensure that they have written and submitted entirely original manuscripts to the journal.
 If the authors have used the work and/or words of others, it has been appropriately cited or quoted as per standard ethics and norms of publication.
 Plagiarism takes many forms, from ‘passing off’ another’s paper as the author’s own paper, to copying or paraphrasing substantial parts of another’s paper (without attribution), to claiming results from research conducted by others.
 Plagiarism in all its forms constitutes unethical in Bioscience Biotechnology Research Communications.

 If any manuscript is found published with plagiarized material at any stage in Bioscience Biotechnology Research Communications, it will be immediately retracted with information to authors.
 Also, authors who fail to comply with the reviewer’s comments in revising their manuscripts, will be informed about dropping their manuscripts from publication in Bioscience Biotechnology Research Communications, and they will be returned their APC as per standard deductions.

 Multiple, redundant or concurrent publication: